Olaitan1/NESTcRUD-/README.md

-To run the the 'Client (Frontend)'
+To run the the 'clientSide (Frontend)'
 ## run= yarn dev

 To start the Backend